 Category / Name Subcategory or Type Description Purpose Gen. Ineli gible % Bene fits # FTE Class ified Staff? \$ Amount Personnel Academic Research Associate - Lea Pollack Research full time for the 2 years proposed.
 Associate - Lea 37.1% 2 \$182,000 Academic Faculty - Matt Simcik Collaborate on on microplastics and PFAS sampling, analysis, and interpretation (Activities 1-3).
 Dr. Simcik is an expert on microplastics and PFAS pollution.
 37.1% 0.04 \$10,000 Academic Faculty - Cara Santelli Collaborate on field sampling and processing of water and sediment (Activity 1).
 Dr. Santelli is an expert on inorganic pollutants in water and sediment.
-37.1% 0.04 \$10,000 Academic Collaborate on field sampling and processing of water (Activities 1 & 2).
-Dr. Finlay is an expert on stormwater, freshwater ecology, and urban watershed pollution.
-37.1% 0.04 \$10,000 Academic Research Associate - Ben Janke Academic Rollaborate on field sampling and analysis of water and sediment (Activity 1 & 2).
-Dr. Janke is an expert on stormwater ecology and hydrology.
-37.1% 0.2 \$11,000 Undergraduate Research Assistant - Academic Year Student will assist in field work and lab processing of samples collected.
-Student will work 5 hours per week during the academic school year.
+37.1% 0.04 \$10,000 Academic Faculty - Jacques Finlay AcademicCollaborate on field sampling and processing of water (Activities 1 & 2).
+Dr. Finlay is an expert on 37.1% 0.04 \$10,000 Academic Collaborate on field sampling and analysis of water Research and sediment (Activity 1 & 2).
+Dr. Janke is an expert Associate - Ben on stormwater ecology and hydrology.
+Janke Janke 37.1% 0.2 \$11,000 JunkeStudent will assist in field work and lab processingUndergraduateStudent will assist in field work and lab processingResearchof samples collected.
+Student will work 5 hours perAssistant -week during the academic school year.Academic YearAcademic school year.
 0% 0.38 \$6,000 Undergraduate Research Assistant - 2 Students for Summer Students will assist in field work and behavioral studies with snails.
 One student will work full time and one student will work part time.
-0% 1.5 \$24,000 Contracts and Sub Total \$253,000 Services Simcik Internal The Simcik Laboratory will measure PFAS pollution 0.02 \$15,000 Laboratory services or levels in water, sediment, and snail samples.
-0.02 + -3,000
+0% 1.5 \$24,000 Contracts and Sub Total \$253,000 Services Simcik Laboratory Internal services or Liquid chromatography-tandem mass spectrometry (LC-MS/MS) to determine PFAS in 0.02 \$15,000

-fees

-(uncommon) F : T ( ) ( ) ( ) ( ) ( ) ( ) ( ) ( ) 0.00 642.000
+fees samples will be performed at the Simcik

+(uncommon) Laboratory.

 University of Internal Fourier-Transform Infrared Spectrometer (FTIR) 0.02 \$13,000

 Minnesota services or analysis to analyze plastic particles from samples

 Characterization fees will be performed at the College of Science and

 Facility (uncommon) Engineering Characterization Facility.

 Sub \$28,000

 Total

-Equipment,

-Tools, and
+Equipment, Tools, and Supplies

-Supplies

-Tools and Field Supplies - Inflatable Kayak An inflatable kayak is needed to float \$1,500

-Supplies on top of pond surfaces so that the

-bottom water and sediment are not

-disturbed before collection.
-An

-inflatable kayak allows the

-researchers to easily move between

-multiple ponds in a day.
+Tools and Supplies Field Supplies - Inflatable Kayak An inflatable kayak is needed to float on top of pond surfaces so that the bottom water and sediment are not disturbed before collection.
+An inflatable kayak allows the researchers to easily move between multiple ponds in a day. \$1,500

-Tools and Laboratory Supplies - Chemical Reagents Chemical reagents are needed to \$3,000
+Tools and Supplies Laboratory Supplies - Chemical Reagents Chemical reagents are needed to store and process samples appropriately. \$3,000

-Supplies Laboratory Supplies - Chemical Reagents store and process samples 73,000

-Supplies •

-Tools and Field Counties County County appropriately. - ć2 F00

-Field Supplies - Gravity Corers Gravity corers for both sediment and \$3,500

-Supplies water allow us to collect water and

-sediment from the bottom of the

-ponds from the floating kayak
+Tools and Supplies Field Supplies - Gravity Corers Gravity corers for both sediment and water allow us to collect water and sediment from the bottom of the ponds from the floating kayak without mixing. \$3,500

-without mixing.

-Tools and Plasticware (1000 vials and 500 bottles) Plastic vials and bottles will be used \$1,000

-Supplies to collect samples in the field and

-transport them into the lab.
-Once in

-the lab, plastic vials will be used to

-process and store samples.
+Tools and Supplies Plasticware (1000 vials and 500 bottles) Plastic vials and bottles will be used to collect samples in the field and transport them into the lab.
+Once in the lab, plastic vials will be used to process and store samples. \$1,000

-Tools and Laboratory Supplies - Tanks (40) Tanks, tubing, and bubblers to house \$1,000

-Supplies snails collected for behavioral
+Tools and Supplies Laboratory Supplies - Tanks (40) Tanks, tubing, and bubblers to house snails collected for behavioral experiments \$1,000

-experiments

-· .
 Sub \$10,000

-Total , -,
+Total

-Capital - 75

-Expenditures
+Capital Expenditures

 Sub -

 Total